athxrva07/Currency-Converter/README.md

 - Real-time exchange rates: The Currency Converter fetches the latest exchange rates from an API to ensure accurate and up-to-date currency conversions.

 - Currency selection: Users can select the currencies they want to convert from and to using dropdown menus.
-The available currencies are dynamically populated based on the exchange rate data.

 - Conversion results: After entering the amount in rupees and selecting the desired currencies, the application displays the converted amount.